-This decade can be chaotic, and you need to prioritize exercise to make it happen.
-Schedule your workouts as you would a business meeting, or set up a gym at home for spur-of-the-moment workouts.
-Cycle in some heavy strength training in the three- to six-rep range to add and maintain muscle, and reboot your metabolism to a 20-something level.
+This decade can be chaotic and you need to prioritize exercise to make it happen.
+Schedule your workouts as you would a business meeting or set up a gym at home for spur-of-the-moment workouts.
+Cycle in some heavy strength training in the 3 to 6-rep range to add and maintain muscle and reboot your metabolism.

 Even though arthritis is not currently on your radar, prevention through proper nutrition can begin today.
-“Omega-3 fatty acids can slow down cartilage degeneration and reduce inflammation,” Gorin says.
+“Omega-3 fatty acids can slow down cartilage degeneration and reduce inflammation,” says Gorin.
 And several studies show that omega-3’s, as are found in fish such as salmon, help boost brain health, combat metabolic syndrome and improve the risk factors for heart disease.

-Eating plenty of protein is still high on your nutritional to-do list to promote satiety and hamper muscle loss, and timing your intake could be the key to success.
-“People often eat the majority of their daily protein at dinnertime, but it’s a good idea to include a protein source at every meal,” Gorin says.
-Case in point: A study published in the Journal of the Academy of Nutrition and Dietetics found that when individuals in their mid-30s spaced out their protein consumption over the course of the day, getting about 30 grams per meal, they built more muscle than when they ate their protein all at once.
+Eating plenty of protein is still high on your nutritional to-do list to promote satiety and hamper muscle loss and timing your intake could be the key to success.
+“People often eat the majority of their daily protein at dinner time, but it’s a good idea to include a protein source at every meal,” says Gorin.
+Case in point: A study published in the Journal of the Academy of Nutrition and Dietetics found that when individuals in their mid-30’s spaced out their protein consumption over the course of the day, getting about 30 grams per meal, they built more muscle than when they ate their protein all at once.

-In your 30s, you learn the magical powers of retinol.
-“In your 30s, the first signs of aging show up as skin-cell turnover begins to decline and new collagen production slows down,” Zeichner says.
-Your night cream should now contain a retinoid product as well as alpha hydroxy and glycolic acids to help combat fine lines and spots.
-And while you should be eating plenty of antioxidants in your diet to prevent free-radical damage, you also can apply them topically.
-“Antioxidants act like fire extinguishers, tamping out damage caused by UV rays,” Zeichner explains.
+This decade you might want to investigate the magical powers of retinol.
+“In your 30’s the first signs of aging show up as skin cell turnover begins to decline and new collagen production slows down,” says Zeichner.
+Your night cream should contain a retinoid product as well as alpha hydroxy and glycolic acids to help combat fine lines and spots.
+And while you should be eating plenty of antioxidants in your diet to prevent free radical damage, you can also apply them topically.
+“Antioxidants act like fire extinguishers, tamping out damage caused by UV rays,” says Zeichner.
 Serums with vitamin C, vitamin E and ferulic acid can help repair the skin during the day.

-Though you’re well past the blackhead and pimple stage of life, if you’re breaking out like a teenager, your workout may be to blame.
-“The longer sweat, dirt and oil sits on your skin, the more likely they are to block pores, promote inflammation and cause breakouts,” Zeichner says.
+Though you’re well past the blackhead and pimple stage of life, if you’re breaking out like a teenager your workout may be to blame.
+“The longer sweat, dirt and oil sits on your skin, the more likely they are to block pores, promote inflammation, and cause breakouts,” says Zeichner.
 His advice: Wash your face immediately after training using a salicylic acid cleanser to thoroughly remove dirt and oil from the skin.

 In Your 40s…

-In your 40s, your hormones start to play hide-and-seek as your baby maker begins closing up shop.
-Your levels of estrogen, progesterone and human growth hormone decrease, your metabolism continues to decline and your energy starts to fade — all of which could mean additional body-fat gain and muscle loss.
+In your 40’s your levels of estrogen, progesterone and human growth hormone decrease, your metabolism continues to slow and your energy starts to fade — all of which could mean additional body fat gain and muscle loss.

 There’s not a lot you can do about your waning hormones, but you can push back against their effects.
-First, abandon those pink, plastic-coated dumbbells and lift some real iron, Olson urges.
-Choose a weight that is heavy enough to promote failure between 12 and 15 reps, the range that causes your muscles to rebuild and grow.
-Also, swap some of your longer cardio workouts for high-intensity interval training sessions, which have been shown to boost anti-aging hormone release and promote fat metabolism.
+First, abandon those pink, plastic-coated dumbbells and lift some real iron, urges Olson.
+Choose a weight that is heavy enough to promote failure between 12 and 15 reps, the range which causes your muscles to rebuild and grow.
+Also swap some of your longer cardio workouts for HIIT sessions, which have been shown to boost anti-aging hormone release, boost energy and promote fat metabolism.

 Research from the Harvard T.H.
 Chan School of Public Health found that people who lift weights put on less belly fat as they age than cardio junkies.

-Your badly behaved hormones also affect your nutritional needs.
-“Estrogen is a key factor in bone health, so when a woman’s levels start to drop, bone loss can result,” Gorin says.
+Your roller-coaster of hormones also affects your nutritional needs.
+“Estrogen is a key factor in bone health, so when a women’s levels start to drop, bone loss can result,” says Gorin.
 Adequate calcium and vitamin D consumption and/or supplementation helps keep bones healthy, reducing the risk of osteoporosis and subsequent injuries.
-Keep your protein intake high to help stave off muscle loss, and to prevent excess weight gain, consider reducing your overall calorie intake — a little.
+Keep your protein intake high to help stave off muscle loss and, to prevent excess weight gain, consider reducing your overall calorie intake — a little.
 “If you’re working out regularly, that might amount to eating 150 fewer calories per day,” Olson explains.
 This means trimming about 30 to 50 calories off each meal and/or snack per day.

-And of course, pair your workout and nutritional habits for optimal results: Research from Wake Forest University found that older overweight adults who cut out 300 calories per day lost 12 pounds, 2 of which were muscle.
-But those who cut 300 calories and also did strength training lost nearly 20 pounds, most of which was from fat.
+And of course, team up your workout and nutritional habits for optimal results: Research from Wake Forest University found that older overweight adults who cut out 300 calories per day lost 12 pounds, two of which were muscle.
+But those who cut 300 calories and also did strength-training lost nearly 20 pounds, most of which was from fat.

 According to research published in Osteoporosis International, eating five to six prunes a day has been shown to help prevent bone loss.

-In your 40s, you will experience facial-volume loss because of — you guessed it — hormonal fluctuations.
+In your 40’s you will experience facial-volume loss due to — you guessed it — hormonal fluctuations.
 Your skin becomes less elastic and you lose bone density in your face.
-And unfortunately, being fit can mean a gaunter appearance because a lean body also means a lean face.
-Your skin also may appear duller, but don’t over-scrub it.
-“In your 40s, the skin becomes more delicate and prone to irritation,” Zeichner says.
+And unfortunately, being fit can mean a gaunter appearance, because a lean body also means a lean face.
+Your skin may also appear duller, but don’t overscrub it.
+“In your 40’s the skin becomes more delicate and prone to irritation,” says Zeichner.
 “Only exfoliate once per week to keep your skin bright and healthy.”

-“Plumping” moisturizers can now be used in combination with a nighttime retinoid product, and if you are really bothered by your sagging look, see your dermatologist to talk about the possibility of facial fillers.
+“Plumping” moisturizers can now be used in combination with a nighttime retinoid product, and if you are really bothered by what’s happening to your visage, see your dermatologist to talk about your options.

 Your 50s and Beyond

-Maintain a consistent workout routine to promote healthy metabolism, and regularly choose workouts with a higher impact — literally: A study in the American Journal of Health Promotion found that jumping 10 times twice a day provided greater bone-building benefits than running or jogging.
-You also should incorporate metabolic-conditioning workouts that simultaneously burn fat and build muscle into your training plan.
+Maintain a consistent workout routine to promote a healthy metabolism, and regularly choose workouts with a higher impact — literally: A study in the American Journal of Health Promotion found that jumping 10 times twice a day provided greater bone-building benefits than running or jogging.
+You should also incorporate metabolic conditioning workouts that simultaneously burn fat and build muscle into your training plan.
 “These maximize the number of calories your body burns while increasing your metabolism,” Olson says.

 According to a study from McMaster University in Ontario, exercise appears to combat changes in the outer layers of skin that come with advancing age.

-When your 50s come knocking, your skin no longer answers the door with a radiant smile.
-“Your skin naturally sheds cells on its surface.
-However, with age, this process slows down and dead cells accumulate, giving a dull appearance,” Zeichner says.
+During these years your skin can lose radiance.
+“Your skin naturally sheds cells on its surface, however with age this process slows down and dead cells accumulate, giving a dull appearance,” Zeicher says.
 Add a hydroxy or glycolic acid cleanser or cream to brighten your skin and improve the appearance of fine lines.

-In your 60s and beyond, you may notice the appearance of more sunspots and your skin may feel rough or appear crepey.
+In your sixties and beyond you may notice the appearance of more sunspots and your skin may feel rough or appear crepey.
 Wrinkles and lines really begin to show, and the skin around your jaw and eyes starts to sag.
-You can chalk up your facial road map to happiness and longevity, but if you’re dissatisfied with your look, use rich moisturizers with ingredients like hyaluronic acid, which acts like a sponge to pull in hydration and fill in wrinkles.
+You should chalk this up to happiness and longevity, but if you’re dissatisfied with your look, use rich moisturizers with ingredients like hyaluronic acid, which acts like a sponge to pull in hydration and fill in wrinkles.